2023 Most Popular Psychology Bachelor's Degree Schools in Washington

 The following schools top our list of the Most Popular Psychology Bachelor's Degree Colleges.

-Our analysis found University of Washington - Seattle Campus to be the most popular school for psychology students who want to pursue a bachelor’s degree in Washington.
-UW Seattle is a fairly large public school located in the large city of Seattle.
+Our 2023 rankings named University of Washington - Seattle Campus the most popular school in Washington for psychology students working on their bachelor’s degree.
+UW Seattle is a very large public school located in the large city of Seattle.

 About 78% of the students majoring in psychology at the school are women while 22% are male.

-A rank of #2 on this year’s list means Washington State University is a great place for psychology students working on their bachelor’s degree.
-Located in the distant town of Pullman, Wazzu is a public school with a fairly large student population.
+Out of the 21 schools in Washington that were part of this year’s ranking, Washington State University landed the # 2 spot on the list.
+Located in the distant town of Pullman, Wazzu is a public school with a very large student population.

 About 79% of the students majoring in psychology at the school are women while 21% are male.